Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Main Results

-This family display a number of interesting properties.
-However, the most relevant for our work is the fact that each one of this metrics is Balanced.
-Because we can then use the theory of calibrations to compute the co-dimension two systole of Balanced metrics. { \begin{prop} Suppose that $(\mathbb{C}P^m, J_{\mathrm{can}},g)$, $m\geq 2$, is Balanced.
-Then, its co-dimension two systole satisfies the following:
+This family displays a number of interesting properties.
+However, the most relevant for our work is the fact that each of these metrics is balanced.
+Hence, for every metric, the calibration argument implies that the complex submanifolds are area minimizing within their homology class.
+This fact, combined with the simplicity of the homology of the complex projective space, allows us to explicitly find the submanifold that realizes the dimension and codimension two systole for those metrics. { \begin{prop} Suppose that $(\mathbb{C}P^m, J_{\mathrm{can}},g)$, $m\geq 2$, is balanced.
+Then, its codimension two systole satisfies